graphql/defer-stream-wg/Solution-Criteria.md

 A close representation of the fragment response should be returned in payloads, allowing clients to render directly from the incremental responses without building on prior results.

+## 🎯 Q. Field ordering is maintained

+_Score: **Minor**_

+The GraphQL spec says on field ordering

+> Serialization formats which represent an ordered map should preserve the order
+> of requested fields as defined by CollectFields() in the Execution section.
+> Serialization formats which only represent unordered maps but where order is
+> still implicit in the serialization’s textual order (such as JSON) should
+> preserve the order of requested fields textually.

+A solution meets this criteria if the final reconciled object preserves the order of requested fields as defined by CollectFields().